Coru89/tway/src/content/pages/work/vanmadegear.md

   showButton: true
   buttonText: Visit the site
   buttonPath: https://vanmadegear.com
-  summary: |-
-    In 2021, Vanmade Gear was seeking help re-branding and re-launching their existing eCommerce site that was built on wooCommerce.
-Tway was brought in to replace an under-performing development team, and to bring to life the new brand vision on the Shopify platform.

-    The objective was to scale an already successful business through driving sales, increasing taffic and growing brand awareness.
+  summary: "<p>In 2021, Vanmade Gear was seeking help re-branding and re-launching
+    their existing eCommerce site that was built on wooCommerce.
+Tway was brought in to replace an under-performing development team, and to bring to life the new brand vision on the Shopify platform. </p><p></p><p>The objective was to scale an already successful business through driving sales, increasing taffic and growing brand awareness.</p>"
 - template: portfolio-image-panel
   imageLayout: 2 Desktop
   backgroundColor: Green Dark